Prescription Painkiller Abuse

 The Waismann Method Medical Group joins in solidarity with the new Task Force, reiterating its commitment to expanding access to treatment for prescription opiate abuse.
 The Task Force has proposed several initiatives, including increased use of prescription drug monitoring programs and better education about evidence-based prescribing practices.

 The Waismann Method Medical Group has been providing high-quality treatment for opiate dependence for nearly two decades.
-The Waismann Method has been recognized across the world for its comprehensive approach to treatment of opiate dependence.
-Its unique, individualized treatment program includes access to rapid opiate detox as well as modified medical opiate detoxification protocols.
-After completing the detoxification process at an accredited, full service hospital, Waismann Method patients have access to the exclusive Domus Retreat recovery center for post-detox care.
+The Waismann Method® continues to be recognized across the world for its comprehensive approach to the treatment of opiate dependence.
+The unique, individualized treatment program includes access to rapid opiate detox as well as modified medical opiate detoxification protocols.
+After completing the detoxification process at an accredited hospital, patients continue to receive recovery care at the exclusive Domus Retreat.

 Michael H. Lowenstein, M.D., is the Medical Director for the Waismann Method®.
-He is quadruple board certified, including certification in Anesthesiology, Pain Management, Addiction Medicine, and Anti-Aging, Restorative, and Regenerative Medicine.
-Dr. Lowenstein is highly sought after for his expertise in the area of treatment for opiate dependence.
+He is quadruple board-certified, including certification in Anesthesiology, Pain Management and Addiction Medicine.
+Dr. Lowenstein is highly sought-after for his expertise in the area of treatment for opiate dependence.

 For more information on the Waismann Method® or our exclusive rapid detox program, please contact Clare Waismann or Michael H. Lowenstein, M.D., at (310) 205-0808 or Email us.